KevinAlberto01/ROS2/4.Create package/README.md

 this works for fetch all the nodes and packages and is going to install it inside the install folder of the workspace

+compile your package
+go to work space
+put

+colcon build

+colcon build --packages-select my_py_pkg - its works for a specific package if you want to make a few teste in one package

+C++

+go to the work space,
+ros2 pkg create my_cpp_pkg --build-type ament_cmake --dependencies rclcpp

+head of file in include directory if you new to add a depend you need to add in package.xml and CMakeList.txt to compile this package colcon build colcon build --packages-select my_cpp_pkg